HritikShukla02/Jumbo-Company/readme.md

 Through comprehensive data analysis and visualization, this report delivers evidence-based recommendations to optimize insurance sales effectiveness across all regions.

-> In order to get executive level insights without going through all the details, reffer to the ppt or pdf provided.
-External link to ppt: [link to google slides](https://docs.google.com/presentation/d/10vYMt8oZ3lPKdbfivYSIboKXHsOyk4U6sfzC5HtpN4s/edit?usp=sharing)
+> In order to get executive level insights without going through all the details, reffer to the ppt or pdf provided, or click the google slides link provided here. [link to google slides](https://docs.google.com/presentation/d/10vYMt8oZ3lPKdbfivYSIboKXHsOyk4U6sfzC5HtpN4s/edit?usp=sharing)

 ## Dataset Deccriptives